Join A Secret Italy

 The flooding in Venice has been getting dramatically worse over the last ten years.

-There has always been flooding, caused by spring and autumn high tides combined with the bora and sirocco winds, but never with the frequency and intensity of recent times.
+There has always been flooding in Venice, it has mostly been caused by spring and autumn high tides.
+It gets significantly worse when those tides coincide with the Bora and Sirocco winds, but never has it occured with the frequency and intensity of recent times.

 Is somebody to blame?
 Well, yes and no.